leifliddy/fedora-macos-vagrant-builder/README.md

 `vagrant.sh` enforces `sudo`, so it's a bit more convenient then having to type 'sudo vagrant` for every command
 ```
 ./vagrant up       # brings up the vagrant box
+./vagrant ssh      # ssh into the vagrant box
 ./vagrant halt     # stop the vagrant box
 ./vagrant reload   # restarts the vagrant box
 ./vagrant destroy  # destroys the vagrant box instance